-- The review of the national and international literature on lead in drinking water showed that there is sufficient and robust scientific evidence on (i) the contribution of water lead on individual lead exposure; (ii) the adverse health effects and social outcomes of lead exposure in childhood; (iii) the shortcomings and cost of lead mitigation practices; and (iv) the public health and monetary benefits of lead-free practices. - The predominant source of lead in drinking water is lead pipes and plumbing. - No safe level or threshold for lead exposure has been agreed by experts.
-The World Health Organisation has identified lead as a chemical of major public health concern. - Low exposure to lead (i.e. blood lead concentrations below 10 μg/dl) in children has been associated with intellectual impairment in childhood, and cognitive deficit, loss of individual potential and low income in adulthood. - The World Health Organisation has warned that there may be a risk for bottle-fed infants through intake of drinking water with a lead concentration of 10 μg/L. - In Scotland: - o Failures of the water lead standard (i.e. 10 μg/L) are predominantly associated with the presence of lead plumbing components and lead supply pipes, which run within the boundary of a property and are homeowners' responsibility to replace. - o Failures of the lead standard also arise in supply zones where communication pipes, which connect properties to the mains in the street and
+- The review of the national and international literature on lead in drinking water showed that there is sufficient and robust scientific evidence on (i) the contribution of water lead on individual lead exposure; (ii) the adverse health effects and social outcomes of lead exposure in childhood; (iii) the shortcomings and cost of lead mitigation practices; and (iv) the public health and monetary benefits of lead-free practices. - The predominant source of lead in drinking water is lead-containing piping and plumbing. - No safe level or threshold for lead exposure has been agreed by experts.
+The World Health Organisation has identified lead as a chemical of major public health concern. - Low exposure to lead (i.e. blood lead concentrations below 10 μg/dl) in children has been associated with intellectual impairment in childhood, and cognitive deficit, loss of individual potential and low income in adulthood. - The World Health Organisation has warned that there may be a risk for bottle-fed infants through intake of drinking water with a lead concentration of 10 μg/L. - In Scotland, water mains and communication pipes to properties' water meter are lead-free: - Failures of the water lead standard (i.e. 10 μg/L) concern a small percentage of properties still containing lead pipes on homeowners' side of the water meter and within premises. - o Optimised orthophosphate dosing (i.e. the dose required to achieve compliance with the water lead standard of 10 μ g/L) has been shown to effectively reduce lead leaching from lead pipes and brass fittings within premises.
+However, it is not a lead-free strategy.

-- are Scottish Water's responsibility to replace, remain made of lead. - o Optimised orthophosphate dosing (i.e. the dose required to achieve compliance with the water lead standard of 10 μg/L) has been shown to effectively reduce lead leaching from lead pipes and brass fittings within premises.
-However, it is not a lead-free strategy. - Total lead pipe replacement (i.e. replacement of lead pipes in utility's and homeowners' side) can be a leadfree strategy.
-However, homeowners' cooperation has generally been poor, irrespective of the availability of state-funded lead pipe replacement grants, because of the disruption and inconvenience involved and the cost incurred in case of means-tested grants. - Since the 1970s, lead-free policies (e.g. gradually phasing lead out of petrol) and the tightening of the standard for lead in drinking water (i.e. from 100 μg/L to 10 μg/L) co-occurred.
-This makes it difficult to separate the benefits of water lead mitigation to the proportion of the population consuming lead-contaminated water from the benefits of phasing lead out of petrol to the general population and the environment. - The greatest economic benefits to the society of removing all sources of residential lead (including lead pipes and plumbing) arise by avoiding the health and social costs of Iow lead exposure in the affected proportion of the population.
+- Total lead pipe replacement (i.e. replacement of lead pipes in utility's and homeowners' side) can be a leadfree strategy.
+However, homeowners' cooperation has generally been poor, irrespective of the availability of state-funded lead pipe replacement grants, because of the disruption and inconvenience involved and the cost incurred in case of means-tested grants. - Since the 1970s, lead-free policies (e.g. gradually phasing lead out of petrol) and the tightening of the standard for lead in drinking water (i.e. from 100 μ g/L to 10 μ g/L) co-occurred.
+This makes it difficult to separate the benefits of water lead mitigation to the proportion of the population consuming lead-contaminated water from the benefits of phasing lead out of petrol to the general population and the environment. - The greatest economic benefits to the society of removing all sources of residential lead (including lead pipes and plumbing) arise by avoiding the health and social costs of low lead exposure in the affected proportion of the population.
 These costs refer to provision of medical treatment and special education; combating lead-linked crime; and loss of life-time earnings and contribution to general productivity due to poorer individual potential.